Osama-Yusuf/AWS-EC2-Status-Controller/README.md

 * Check later for regions scanned by ./ec2status.py regions
 * prints public IP and private IP of instances
 * prints instance id, intance type and state of instances
+* send mail to notify you if there's any instance running with the ability to change this to notify you only if there's any large/xlarge instance running

 ---